cosmos/sdk-tutorials/academy/xl-cosmjs/with-kepler.md

 ## Create your simple Next.js project

 In your project folder you create the ready-made Next.js app.
-It automatically does it in a subfolder for you.
+It automatically places it in a subfolder for you.
 This follows [the docs](https://nextjs.org/docs).

 ```sh
 $ npx create-next-app@latest --typescript